 The following day we headed to the game where we were once again greeted by the owners, who were extremely friendly and extremely passionate about what they do.

-In the travel agents office there were lots of locked boxes, and items lying around, the first clue was to guess the password for the computer which my cousin got almost instantly.
-The first room is designed to get your bearings as you all have to work together to solve the clues and find all the bits and pieces in the travel agent’s office to collect your ticket to move onto the next game.
+In the travel agents office, there were lots of locked boxes.
+Many items lying around, the first clue was to guess the password for the computer.
+Which my cousin got almost instantly.
+The first room is designed to get your bearings.
+As you all have to work together to solve the clues and find all the bits and pieces in the travel agent’s office to collect your ticket.
+Ultimately to move onto the next part of the game.

-After hunting high and low everywhere and the five of us trying to find pieces of the puzzle to fit together we unlocked all of the boxes and found the code to unlock the door and move to the next room.
-I don’t know if I loved the excitement of the game or seeing how well we worked as a team or seeing my Granda’s eyes light up with enjoyment as he absolutely loves logic solving.
+After hunting high and low everywhere and the five of us trying to find pieces of the puzzle to fit together we unlocked all of the boxes.
+Finding the code to unlock the door and move to the next room.
+I don’t know if I loved the excitement of the game or seeing how well we worked as a team.
+Or seeing my Granda’s eyes light up with enjoyment as he absolutely loves logic solving.

-We entered the second room which was dark and required, even more, team work than the first room, as my Grandma and older cousin searched around to find the Pirate’s favourite drink, my Granda and younger cousin were looking for clues, I, on the other hand, was in my own world tipping things upside down, finding keys and batteries, walking around piecing bits together and then we all came back together with different pieces of the clues to solve the riddle of the room, open the lock and move to the next room.
+We entered the second room which was dark and required, even more, teamwork than the first room.
+As my Grandma and older cousin searched around to find the Pirate’s favourite drink, my Granda and younger cousin were looking for clues.
+I, on the other hand, was in my own world tipping things upside down.
+Finding keys and batteries, walking around piecing bits together.
+We then all came back together with different pieces of the clues to solve the riddle of the room.
+Open the lock and move to the next room.

-We hope when we return the next and newest game is open which apparently is going to be the Da Vinci Code.
+We hope when we return next year the newest game is open which apparently is going to be the Da Vinci Code.
 Here’s to hoping!